Read on to find out why kite-surfing in Essaouira is one of the best things to do in this Moroccan coastal town, and what to expect.

 What to do when there’s no wind?

 On the rare calmer days in Essaouira when there is no wind, there are a plethora of other Essaouira activities to enjoy.
-Perhaps enjoy quad-biking or horse-riding along Diabat beach, explore the medina, ramparts, and fishing port on our self-guided Essaouira walking tour, or if you can’t stay out of the water, grab the surf board and surf the waves.
+Perhaps enjoy quad-biking or horse-riding along Diabat beach, explore the medina, ramparts, and fishing port on our self-guided Essaouira walking tour.